1. Home>

 Managing pension contributions is one thing; managing payroll is another.

 As the payroll specialists behind software such as MegaPay, our payroll software capable of managing hundreds to tens of thousands of employees’ payroll, we know your time and that of your payroll department is precious.
-We’ve even helped CIF Pensions Administration Services Ltd, a professional pension administration service company, to better manage their payroll.

 That’s why we offer a range of services, including our payroll outsourcing service, which frees up your payroll team to complete more pressing tasks.
 When you outsource to SD Worx, formerly Intelligo, you can rest assured your payroll is in safe hands as we employ enterprise-grade data centres through Microsoft Azure while also providing secure access 24/7.
 But those aren’t the only benefits…